mauricio-ms/generator-data-table-report/readme.md

 </dependency>
 ```

-# Hot to create a report
+# How to create a report

 ## Use annotation in some model to define which columns will be displayed in report